jessie-young/unhinged-twitter-bot/README.md

 ### Collecting Twitter Data

-You can use the Twitter data collector script to fetch tweets from the Twitter API based on specific topics.
+You can use the Twitter data collector script to fetch tweets from the Twitter API based on specific topics or from specific Twitter accounts.

 #### Setup Twitter API Access